Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children

-Immune reconstitution resulting from cART often results in clearance of Cryptosporidium infection.
-Effective cART is the primary initial treatment for these infections in HIV-infected children and adults with HIV infection who are not already receiving ART.19,24,44 In vitro and observational studies, some of which are case series, suggest that cART containing a protease inhibitor (PI) may be preferable because of a direct effect of the PI on the parasite.35-44 PIs increase production of interferon-gamma, which in turn inhibits Cryptosporidium infection.
-Supportive care with hydration, correction of electrolyte abnormalities, and nutritional supplementation should be provided (AIII).
-Antimotility agents to combat malabsorption of nutrients and drugs should be used with caution (CIII).
+Immune reconstitution resulting from ART often results in clearance of Cryptosporidium infection.
+Effective ART is the primary initial treatment for these infections in children and adults with HIV infection who are not already receiving ART.19,24,44 In vitro and observational studies, some of which are case series, suggest that ART containing a protease inhibitor (PI) might be preferable to other ART regimens because of a direct effect of the PI on the parasite.44-53 PIs also increase production of interferon-gamma, which in turn inhibits Cryptosporidium infection.
+Supportive care with hydration, correction of electrolyte abnormalities, and nutritional supplementation should be provided.
+Antimotility agents to combat malabsorption of nutrients and drugs should be used with caution.

-While no agent has consistent, proven efficacy for treating cryptosporidiosis in immunocompromised patients, including patients with HIV, nitazoxanide has been shown to reduce the load of parasites and was associated with clinical improvement in some studies in populations with and without HIV infection.58 An Egyptian clinical trial in 100 HIV-uninfected adults and children randomized patients to a 3-day course of nitazoxanide or placebo.48 Nitazoxanide therapy reduced the duration of both diarrhea and oocyst shedding; in children, clinical response was 88% with nitazoxanide and 38% with placebo.
+While no agent has consistent, proven efficacy for treating cryptosporidiosis in immunocompromised patients, including patients with HIV, nitazoxanide has been shown to reduce the load of parasites and was associated with clinical improvement in some studies in populations with and without HIV infection.58 An Egyptian clinical trial in 100 adults and children without HIV infection randomized patients to a 3-day course of nitazoxanide or placebo.59 Nitazoxanide therapy reduced the duration of both diarrhea and oocyst shedding; in children, clinical response was 88% with nitazoxanide and 38% with placebo.
 No severe adverse events were reported, and adverse events that were reported were similar in the treatment and placebo groups in this study.
-A study in Zambia in 100 malnourished children (half of whom were HIV-infected) aged 12 to 35 months reported a clinical response in 56% of HIV-uninfected children treated with nitazoxanide, compared with 23% receiving placebo.49 However, in the HIV-infected children, no benefit was observed from nitazoxanide (clinical response in 8% treated with nitazoxanide, compared with 25% receiving placebo).
-In a subsequent study of 60 HIV-infected children with cryptosporidiosis, the same investigators reported no significant benefit using twice the recommended dose administered for 28 days.50 It should be noted that the children in the Zambian studies were not receiving cART.
-In a study in HIV-infected adults not receiving cART who had CD4 counts >50 cells/mm3, 14 days of nitazoxanide resulted in a parasitological cure rate of 71% (10 of 14) response using 500 mg twice daily and 90% (9 of 10 patients) at a dose of 1,000 mg twice daily as compared with 20% among placebo recipients.62 In a cohort of 365 HIV-positive patients aged >3 years with Cryptosporidium infection who received nitazoxanide as part of a compassionate use program in the United States, sustained clinical response while on treatment was achieved in 59% of the patients.
+A study in Zambia in 100 malnourished children (half of whom had HIV) aged 12 to 35 months reported a clinical response in 56% of children without HIV treated with nitazoxanide and in 23% of those receiving placebo.60 However, in the children with HIV infection, no benefit from nitazoxanide was observed (clinical response in 8% treated with nitazoxanide and in 25% receiving placebo).
+In a subsequent study of 60 children with HIV with cryptosporidiosis, the same investigators reported no significant benefit using twice the recommended dose administered for 28 days.61 It should be noted that the children in the Zambian studies were not receiving ART.
+In a study in adults with HIV not receiving ART who had CD4 counts >50 cells/mm3, the administration of 14 days of nitazoxanide resulted in a parasitological cure rate of 71% (10 of 14 patients) at a dose of 500 mg twice daily and 90% (9 of 10 patients) at a dose of 1,000 mg twice daily as compared with 20% among placebo recipients.62 In a cohort of 365 HIV-positive patients aged >3 years with Cryptosporidium infection who received nitazoxanide as part of a compassionate use program in the United States, sustained clinical response while on treatment was achieved in 59% of the patients.
 Clinical response was associated with negative stools (P < 0.0001).
 In this cohort, nitazoxanide was found to be safe at higher doses (up to 3,000 mg/day) and for long durations of treatment.63

 Monitoring and Adverse Events, Including IRIS